spsforks/QB64-Wiki/_MOUSEMOVE.md

 ## Example(s)

+## Example(s)
-*Example:* How to move the mouse cursor using remembered mouse movements.
+ How to move the mouse cursor using remembered mouse movements.
 Press any key to quit.

 ```vb